 Financial Awareness Counseling is a government service that helps students understand their loan commitments as borrowers.
 This is done through an online interactive tool called the FACT or Financial Awareness Counseling Tool.
-The aim is to help borrowers manage their finances better to prevent potential financial disasters.
+Generally, the aim is to help borrowers manage their finances better to prevent potential financial disasters.

 All students and families who have federal student loans can access this tool by logging into their account at studentloans.gov and clicking the Financial Awareness Counseling link.